HomePurpl LifeDisability CardsThe CEA Card: Benefits for Disabled People & Free Cinema Tickets

 Reasonable Adjustments for Disabled Cinema-Goers

-In the UK, under the Equality Act 2010, cinemas are required to make ‘reasonable adjustments’ to ensure disabled people can access their services and enjoy their cinema experience on an equal footing with non-disabled people.
+In the UK, the Equality Act 2010 requires cinemas to make “reasonable adjustments.”
+This ensures disabled people can access their services and enjoy the cinema equally with non-disabled people.

 The adjustments will depend on the individual’s specific needs and the cinema’s ability to implement them.
 Here are examples of reasonable adjustments a disabled person might request: